fedecarg/node-express-app/README.md

 ## UK Property Finder

-This repository demonstrates the usage of Node.js, Express.js and Jasmine.
+This repository demonstrates the use of Node.js, Express.js and Jasmine.

 ### Install